 Text by the Architects

-Prague’s riverfront area is a public space of city-wide significance, enabling a unique symbiosis of public space with the spinal cord of the city: the Vltava River.
+Prague’s riverfront area is a public space of city-wide significance, enabling a unique symbiosis of public space with the city’s spinal cord: the Vltava River.
 In the regulated part of the banks, the riverfront architecture becomes the backbone for the river spinal cord, which, through the individual “vertebrae” of the embankments, holds the skeletal system of the city on which the entire urban structure forming its body is hung.
-This skeleton should not be stiff, mounted and petrified as a monumental relic, but should allow the flowing and cultural life of all-Prague significance based on architectural and content authenticity.
+This skeleton should not be stiff, mounted, and petrified as a monumental relic but should allow the flowing and cultural life of all-Prague significance based on architectural and content authenticity.

-The vaults will serve as cafes, clubs, studios, workshops, galleries, a library branch, space for neighbor meetings, and public toilets.
-The architectural design works with modular diversity, and the spaces are designed as a detailed base that includes all operational and technical facilities and a bar that can be moved to different positions.
+The vaults will serve as cafes, clubs, studios, workshops, galleries, a library branch, space for neighborhood meetings, and public toilets.
+The architectural design works with modular diversity.
+The spaces are designed as a detailed base that includes all operational and technical facilities and a bar that can be moved to different positions.
 There is a user’s manual that contains the identification of the individual tenants and the addition of built-in elements (the insertion of floors into large vaults, exterior bar, etc.) Emphasis is placed on the possible adjustment of each of the vaults so that they gain consistent integrity through the equipment of each tenant with their seating furniture and interior elements.

 As architects, we supervise the individual adjustments so that the essential vision of the area is preserved while achieving authenticity for each tenant.
 We try to be support for the tenants and stay in the background architecturally, allowing a diversity of opinions.
 Although this often means different architectural sensitivity, we believe this will complement our basic vault design through another layer.
 Most of the tenants who co-created the phenomenon of the riverfront area will continue there, and new projects have been selected from a whole spectrum of plans in an open public competition.
 We believe they will socially complement the riverfront area and offer different content and program concepts that will cater to all needs.